spatie/docs.spatie.be-old/resources/views/laravel-medialibrary/v7/working-with-media-collections/defining-media-collections.md

 }
 ```

-When adding a file to `my-collection` it will be stored on the `s3` disk.
+When adding a file to `big-files` it will be stored on the `s3` disk.

 ```php
 $yourModel->addMedia($pathToFile)->toMediaCollection('big-files');